When Succession Meets Sanctions

 Boris’s real gift to Pavel wasn’t the business—it was the clarity of the handoff.
 When Boris transferred control in 2014, he actually stepped back, letting Pavel run operations rather than retaining authority with a different title.
 When sanctions arrived eight years into Pavel’s tenure, there was no confusion about who decided.
 Pavel didn’t defer to his father; he coordinated industry-wide transformation and executed Abrau-Durso’s own repositioning simultaneously, on his own account.

 Most family businesses don’t fail at the transfer.
 They fail at the first real crisis—the moment the founder’s absence becomes undeniable and the successor either grows into the role or retreats to the safety of the founder’s shadow.
-Pavel chose transformation over preservation.
+Research by the Family Business Institute suggests that only 30% of family businesses survive the transition to the second generation—and the failures cluster not around the handover itself but around the first major disruption that follows it.
+The handover creates a new leader; the crisis reveals whether the leader is real.

 Boris built during stability.
 Pavel transformed during disruption.
 That distinction separates succession from inheritance.
 Inheritance keeps things.
 Succession builds on what was kept.
+And in the case of Abrau-Durso, what was kept—an imperial estate, a premium brand, an industry leadership position—now faces East, toward a market that neither tsar nor Soviet planner could have imagined.

 Skip to main content